Happier Docs

 Kilo (experimental)

-Install Kilo Code
+Install Kilo

 npm install -g @kilocode/cli@latest

-kilocode --version
+kilo --version

 If you use hstack, you can install Kilo with the providers installer: